 - British teaspoons are 5.9ml, which is larger than the average 5ml for other countries.
 You can use slightly less per tsp, or just use the 5.9ml worth for a slightly higher yield.

 - This recipe uses 100% pure chilli powder.
-In American, chilli powder often has other added ingredients, including onion and garlic powder.
+In America, chilli powder often has other added ingredients including onion and garlic powder.
 Cayenne might be the closest readily available option in America

 - My recipe uses more paprika than most.
 This is because the taste of smoked paprika really adds a lot to vegetarian and vegan dishes, but also so that you can adjust the chilli content up or down as your spice preferences allow.